leo-colisson/proof-at-the-end/README.md

 - `restate command`: name of a unique macro (without backslash) that will be defined as an alias to restate the theorem wherever you want
 - `restated before`: if the theorems has been stated before (with `\theoremProofEndRestateBefore`), then we just need to put the restate command in place of the theorem, and enable this option
 - `both`/`no both`: only for `\textInAppendix`, specifies that the text must be present in both the main text and the appendix.
-- `external appendix`: to ensure the appendix can be included in another file (see details above)
+- `external appendix`: to ensure the appendix can be included in another file (see details above), starting from version 2022/02/04.

 Here are all the alias/styles (you can create you own as well), they are practical to quickly define a behaviours, but are made of the basic options listed above: